MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-template-kubernetes-adfs.md

 1. Enter the name of a new resource group or select an existing resource group.
 The resource name needs to be alphanumeric and lowercase.

 1. Select the **Location** of the resource group.
-This is the region you choose for your Azure Stack installation.
+This location is the region you choose for your Azure Stack installation.

 ### 2. Kubernetes Cluster Settings